Lift your writing to a higher level.

 Proofreading comes after the other two and is the last step before publication.
 Some people think this is the easiest of the three editing categories, but proofreading requires a meticulous eye for typos and punctuation, and a thorough knowledge of grammar.

-You and I talk about what you’re working on.
-We figure out together what you want to do.
-This is your book, your story, your article, your script—not mine.
+It’s personal.
+I mean it’s personal for you.
+You and I figure out together what you want to do.
+This is your book, your story, your article, your script, your website—not mine.

 What does it cost?